 Posting Summary: The Beirne B. Carter Center for Immunology Research at the University of Virginia seeks a full-time, 40-hour per week Laboratory Technician to provide technical support for the PI, and research associates.
 The position is responsible for laboratory maintenance and organization, laboratory orders, and purchasing.
 The incumbent is also responsible for performing cellular and molecular biology experiments.

-The successful candidate must have a Bachelor's degree in an applicable science (biochemistry, biology, immunology, microbiology or cell biology) by appointment start date.
-A minimum of one year relevant laboratory experience (cellular immunology, immunogenetics, CRISPR/Cas9 gene targeting) is required.
-Relevant experience obtained as a student will be considered.
-Knowledge of molecular biology and recombinant DNA, nucleic acid quantization, quantitative real-time PCR, CRISPR, DNA sequencing and genotyping is also required.
+Qualified candidates must have a Bachelor's degree in an applicable science (biochemistry, biology, immunology, microbiology or cell biology) with a laboratory experience.
+Equivalent years of experience may be considered in lieu of a Bachelor's degree.
+Experience obtained as a student may be considered.
+Knowledge of molecular biology and recombinant DNA, nucleic acid quantization, quantitative real-time PCR, DNA sequencing and tissue culture is required.

 Required Minimum Level of Education: Bachelor's Degree or Equivalent

 Required Specific Degree/Training: Bachelor's degree in an applicable science (biochemistry, biology, immunology, microbiology or cell biology).

 Required Minimum Level of Experience: Some - up to 4 years

 Required Specific Experience: A minimum of 1 year laboratory experience is required.
 Experience obtained as a student will be considered.